ankowals/saf/README.md

 	----------------------------------

-	(to do) a way to downlaod any 3rd party symptoms from SUT like logs, trace files (to do) a way to monitor and indicate quality of commited tests (see SonarQube for example ) (to do) a way to schedule test execution (see Jenkins/TeamCity) (to do) a way to generate test documentation automatically => add new logging categories (like atmn(category, message)), use scenrio outline with path to feature and log file after test execution
+	(to do) a way to downlaod any 3rd party symptoms from SUT like logs, trace files (create step def to run tcpdump on unix hosts or tshark/rawCap on windows hosts)
+	(to do) a way to monitor and indicate quality of commited tests (see SonarQube for example ) (to do) a way to schedule test execution (see Jenkins/TeamCity) (to do) a way to generate test documentation automatically => add new logging categories (like atmn(category, message)), use scenrio outline with path to feature and log file after test execution